sjacob2019/Credit-Card-Fraud-Detection/README.md

 <img src="./Images-MidTerm/GMM/GMMConfusion.png" alt="GMM Matrices" width="700"/>

 While four of the folds had results similar to the left matrix, with high recall and high accuracy, there was nearly always a case on the right with low recall and low accuracy.
 We suspect this is because with five folds, we are spreading the fraudulent testing data too thin, and ultimately end up having a fold where there is poor training data and by extension poor results in testing.
-When these inaccurate results occur, they drag down the average precision and accuracy.
+When these inaccurate results occur, they drag down the average specificity and recall.

 We can see this by looking at visualizations obtained during two different runs of GMM when looking at the first two features.